 Kandale, DR Congo

-Kandale is a collection of about 100 villages in the Democratic Republic of the Congo.
+Kandale is a collection of about 100 villages located 500 miles southeast of the Congolese capital, Kinshasa, near the border with Angola.

 Its estimated population of 70,000 inhabitants is mostly young and unemployed.
-Those relatively few who do work in salaried jobs, such as teachers, tend subsistence farms in order to feed their families.
+Those relatively few who do work in salaried jobs, such as teachers, also tend subsistence farms to feed their families.

-Kandale CMCO is the official site of REVE Kandale and its more than 100 dues-paying community members partnering with the US-based Reve Kandale Foundation to build a better future for the children of Kandale and their families.
-It is 30 miles from Gungu (population 23,893) in Kwilu Province and about 500 miles from the nation’s capital city, Kinshasa.
+Kandale CMCO is the official home of REVE Kandale and its more than 100 dues-paying community members.
+It is 30 miles from Gungu (population 23,893) in Kwilu Province.

 Geography